 Go off the beaten track.
 Tourist hot spots and traditional backpacker destinations are great to visit but are always going to be more expensive.
 Instead, why not visit a country that isn’t so popular, or at least add some of them to your itinerary?
 Instead of Thailand, why not try Laos or Borneo?
 Instead of Brazil, why not visit Venezuela?
 I’m not saying don’t visit the other countries too, but consider less obvious choices and your wallet will thank you.

 The rainy season can be your friend.

 Travel off peak.
 Low season, monsoon season, whatever, it doesn’t matter.
+The rainy seasons are often the best times to travel!
 If you avoid high seasons whenever possible (I know it isn’t always easy to do), you will find prices drop a fair bit and it is much easier to haggle and barter as businesses become more eager for your custom.
 Apart from that, places are much less packed with tourists and other backpackers too.

 Take advantage of the freebies!

 You don’t have to spend a fortune to enjoy the place you are visiting, the world is full of amazing things to do for free.
 Simply taking time out to laze on the beach of a tropical island with a good book, or heading out into the countryside for a hike are obviously free and easy to do, but there are other things unique to individual places too.
 You just have to do a little research.
 Major cities are often full of national parks or amazing scenic routes such as Tsim Sha Tsui waterfront in Hong Kong where you can watch locals practice Tai Chi, or the Marina Bay in Singapore.
 Some of the world’s best museums are free, such as the Natural History museum or the British museum, and even the Musée du Louvre in Paris is free on the first Sunday of every month!